-- 1. Platform configuration and life cycle management. - 2.
-Identity and access management. - 3.
-Securing platform data and attached storage. - 4.
+- 5. Platform configuration and life-cycle management. - 6.
+Identity and access management. - 7.
+Security for platform data and attached storage. - 8.
 Deployment policies.

-5. Platform configuration and life cycle management
+5. Platform configuration and life-cycle management

-The Cloud Native Computing Foundation (CNCF) Kubernetes Security Audit, published in summer 2019, concluded that the greatest security threat to Kubernetes is the complexity of configuring and hardening Kubernetes components.
+The Cloud Native Computing Foundation (CNCF) Kubernetes Security Audit concluded that the greatest security threat to Kubernetes is the complexity of configuring and hardening Kubernetes components.
 Red Hat OpenShift meets that challenge through the use of Kubernetes Operators.

-An Operator is a method of packaging, deploying, and managing a Kubernetes-native application.
-An Operator acts as a custom controller that can extend the Kubernetes application programming interface (API) with the application-specific logic required to manage the application.
-Every Red Hat OpenShift platform component is wrapped in an operator, delivering automated configuration, monitoring, and management for OpenShift.
+A Kubernetes Operator is a method of packaging, deploying, and managing a Kubernetes-native application.
+A Kubernetes Operator acts as a custom controller that can extend the Kubernetes API with the application-specific logic required to manage the application.
+Every Red Hat OpenShift platform component is wrapped in an operator, delivering automated configuration, monitoring, and management.
 Individual operators directly configure components such as the API server and the software-defined network (SDN) while the cluster version operator manages multiple operators across the platform.
 Operators let you automate cluster management, including updates, from the kernel to services higher in the stack.

-One of the key values of a container platform is that it enables developer self-service, making it easier and faster for your development teams to deliver applications built on approved layers.
-A selfservice portal gives your teams enough control to foster collaboration while still providing security.
+One of the key values of a container platform is that it supports developer self-service, making it easier and faster for your development teams to deliver applications built on approved layers.
+A self-service portal gives your teams enough control to foster collaboration while still providing security.
 The Operator Lifecycle Manager (OLM) provides the framework for Red Hat OpenShift cluster users to find and use operators to deploy the services needed to enable their applications.
-With OLM, users can install, upgrade, and assign role-based access control to available operators.
+With OLM, users can install, upgrade, and assign role-based access control (RBAC) to available operators.

 To help with compliance, Red Hat OpenShift provides the Compliance Operator to automate the platform's compliance with technical controls required by compliance frameworks.
 The Compliance Operator lets Red Hat OpenShift administrators describe the desired compliance state of a cluster and provides them with an overview of gaps and ways to remediate them.
 The Compliance Operator assesses compliance of all platform layers, including the nodes running the cluster.
-The File Integrity Operator is also available to run file integrity checks on the cluster nodes regularly.
+The File Integrity Operator is also available to run file integrity checks on the cluster nodes' filesystems to audit for changes to sensitive files.